Transistor: Transistor as an amplifier

 The common-emitter amplifier is designed so that a small change in voltage (V_{in}) changes the small current through the base of the transistor whose current amplification combined with the properties of the circuit means that small swings in V_{in} produce large changes in V_{out}.

 Various configurations of single transistor amplifiers are possible, with some providing current gain, some voltage gain, and some both.

 From mobile phones to televisions, vast numbers of products include amplifiers for sound reproduction, radio transmission, and signal processing.
 The first discrete-transistor audio amplifiers barely supplied a few hundred milliwatts, but power and audio fidelity gradually increased as better transistors became available and amplifier architecture evolved.

 Modern transistor audio amplifiers of up to a few hundred watts are common and relatively inexpensive.

 Comparison with vacuum tubes

-Before transistors were developed, vacuum (electron) tubes (or in the UK thermionic valves or just valves) were the main active components in electronic equipment.
+Before transistors were developed, vacuum tubes (or in the UK thermionic valves or just valves) were the main active components in electronic equipment.